scala/scala3/docs/blog/_posts/2019-05-24-15th-dotty-milestone-release.md

 date: 2019-05-24
 ---

 Hi!
 In this article, we'd like to announce the 15th release of Dotty.
-With this release comes a bunch of improvements
+With this release comes a bunch of new features and improvements, such as the ability to enforce whether an operator is intended to be used in an infix position, the type safe pattern bindings and more.

 This release serves as a technology preview that demonstrates new language features and the compiler supporting them.